St. Lawrence County Public Health Department

 Vaccines are among the 20th century's most successful and cost-effective public health tools for preventing disease and death.
 Thanks to immunizations, diseases like polio that were once common, are now only distant memories for most Americans.
 Today, there are few visible reminders of the suffering, injuries, and deaths caused by diseases that are now prevented with vaccines.
 At present, there are vaccines available to protect children and adults against at least fifteen (15) life-threatening or crippling diseases.

 Immunizations are for people of all ages.
 From newborns to senior citizens, timely immunizations are one of the most important ways for people to protect themselves and others from serious diseases.
 Adults need to make certain they have received all of their childhood vaccinations and stay up-to-date with the vaccinations that are recommended for adults.
 All college students attending school in New York State are required to be immunized against measles, mumps and rubella.
 It is also recommended that first year college students living in dormitories be immunized against meningitis.
 Travelers to foreign countries may need additional vaccines where diseases exist that are not common in the U.S., such as typhoid fever and yellow fever.

 The Immunization Program's goal is to prevent vaccine-preventable diseases by making sure children and adults receive the vaccines they need.
 The program assures:

-NOTICE New Regulation regarding VFC program:
+*NOTICE: New Regulation regarding VFC program:

 Effective October 1, 2012

 New York State Department of Health has a new policy that if you have private health insurance you are no longer eligible to receive free vaccinations.
-You will have to pay for shots (immunizations) prior to administration.
-You may seek reimbursement from your insurance carrier.